platelminto/parse-torrent-title/README.md

 $ pip install -r requirements.txt
 ```

-Python 3 is entirely unaffected by this, and has no requirements.
+With Python 3, the default `re` module is faster than `regex`, so will always use it regardless of installed requirements.

 ## Why?